 Control: Handpulling is a simple, practical approach for small areas.
 Improve the health and density of the lawn by fertilizing at the right time and with the correct amount; reducing soil compaction; maintaining an appropriate soil pH; mowing at the recommended height; and watering properly.
 Apply a 2- to 3-inch layer of mulch to ornamental bed areas to suppress germinating weed seeds.

 Preemergence and postemergence herbicides are available depending on the kind of turfgrass in your lawn.
 Preemergence herbicides provide about 2 to 2 1/4 months of control.
 Repeat applications would be required 60 days later for season-long control.
 Apply preemergence herbicides March 1 from the Coastal Plain to the Sandhills regions, and March 15 to 30 in the Piedmont and Mountain areas.
 Fall-seeded turfgrasses should not be treated with a preemergence herbicide until the following spring.
+See Tables 1 & 2 for pre-emergence and post-emergence control.
 Apply all chemicals according to directions on the label.

 Life Cycle & Description: Southern sandbur, or sandspur (Cenchrus eschinatus), and field or coast sandspur (Cenchrus incertus) are summer annuals that germinate in the spring, grow during the summer and early fall and die with the first heavy frost.
 The name "sandspur" describes the sandpapery feel of their leaves and the spurs or burs that are produced from July until the first frost.
 Both reproduce by seeds.
 Sandspur tends to be more of a problem on sandy soils from the Coastal Plain westward to the Sandhills.